At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: On the occurrence of blow-ups

 By working harder, we can extend this approach to show that if the initial density is supported far enough from the boundary, then there is insufficient time for the mass to reach the boundary before the time decay in (\ref{eq:BU_DensityControl}) prevents a blow-up.
-The next result gives a linear range in $\alpha$, which is clearly not sharp, but it is nonetheless illustrative and useful for Section \ref{Sect_BU_Common}.
+By exploiting this, the next result gives a linear range in $\alpha$, which is clearly not sharp, but it is nonetheless illustrative and useful for what follows.